 The PMBus is a serial interface specifically designed to support power management.
-It is based on the SMBus interface that is built on the I2C physical specification.
-The UCD90124 supports revision 1.1 of the PMBus standard.
+It is based on the SMBus specification that is built on the I2C physical interface.
+The UCD90910 supports revision 1.1 of the PMBus standard.
 Wherever possible, standard PMBus commands are used to support the function of the device.
-For unique features of the UCD90124, MFR_SPECIFIC commands are defined to configure or activate those features.
+For unique features of the UCD90910, MFR_SPECIFIC commands are defined to configure or activate those features.
 These commands are defined in the UCD90xxx Sequencer and System Health Controller PMBUS Command Reference (SLVU352).